 A total of 42 pore fluid samples were collected from whole-round sections between 89.4 and 529.5 m CSF for chemical and isotopic analyses.
-Pore water volume decreases monotonically with depth, but in contrast to the distribution in Site C0011, there is no correlation between the volume of water and lithologic unit or sand content.
+Interstitial water volume decreases monotonically with depth, but in contrast to the distribution in Site C0011, there is no correlation between the volume of water and lithologic unit or sand content.
 Even though the strata here are moderately lithified, the core quality is significantly better than at Site C0011; thus, contamination by drilling fluid was much less severe.
 The results from Site C0012 come as close as we can get to a true geochemical reference site for the Nankai Trough.
-There are no obvious effects of abnormally high heat flow (as we see along the Muroto transect) and/or deep burial beneath the Quaternary trench wedge and accretionary prism toe.
+There are no obvious effects of abnormally high heat flow (as we see along the Muroto transect) and/or rapid burial beneath the Quaternary trench wedge and accretionary prism toe.

 The dissolved sulfate profile for Hole C0012A shows quite a bit of structure (Fig. F31), which is consistent with biogeochemical processes.
-The observed distribution precludes any correction for potential contamination because a total depletion of sulfate in the formation fluids could not be assumed.
-The sulfate profile clearly documents an abnormal sulfate reduction zone (Fig. F31); its depth is significantly deeper than those detected at other sites along the Nankai margin.
+The values preclude any correction for potential contamination because a total depletion of sulfate in the formation fluids could not be assumed.
+The sulfate profile clearly documents an abnormal sulfate reduction zone (Fig. F31), which is significantly deeper (~300 m CSF) than those detected at other sites along the Nankai margin.
 At Site 1173, for example, sulfate is undetectable below 6 meters below seafloor (mbsf) (Moore, Taira, Klaus, et al., 2001).
-The subdued microbial activity in the upper sections of Hole C0012A may be due to lower sedimentation rates above the basement high, as compared to the flanks of the Kashinosaki Knoll, which receive more voluminous supplies of sediment by turbidity currents.
+The subdued microbial activity in the upper sections of Hole C0012A may be due to lower sedimentation rates above the basement high, as compared to the flanks of the Kashinosaki Knoll, which receive more voluminous supplies of terrigenous organic matter by turbidity currents.
 Sulfate depletion at ~300 m CSF also coincides with an increase in dissolved methane and ethane concentrations in the interstitial water (Fig. F32).
-One viable explanation for the presence of these hydrocarbons, which occur in significantly lower concentrations here than at Site C0011, is updip migration of gas in solution from deeper thermogenic sources.
+One explanation for the presence of these hydrocarbons, which occur in significantly lower concentrations here than at Site C0011, is updip migration of gas in solution from deeper thermogenic sources.
 Another possibility is in situ biogenic formation from terrigenous organic matter.
 Regardless, it is likely that the sulfate concentrations at Site C0012 are modulated by anaerobic methane oxidation (AMO), thereby leading to the production of hydrogen sulfide.
 In support of this idea, we observed a marked increase in hydrogen sulfide concentration concomitant with the peak in methane concentration.
-Among the iron sulfide minerals, pyrite is the most stable phase and is common in the sediments over a comparable depth range.
+Among the iron sulfide minerals, pyrite is common in the sediments over a comparable depth range.

-Unlike Site C0011, chlorinity values at Site C0012 increase by 12% relative to seawater, with uniform values of ~560 mM within lithologic Units I and II to a maximum of 627 mM at 509 m CSF (Fig. F31).
-This steady increase in chlorinity is probably a response to hydration reactions during alteration of both basaltic basement and dispersed volcanic ash (i.e., volcanic glass reacting to smectite and zeolites within Units IV and V).
-The profile for Site 0012 is unique with respect to all of the other Nankai sites; it shows no indication of the freshening patterns observed elsewhere (Taira et al., 1992; Moore et al., 2001).
-If the freshened pore fluids at Site C0011 did originate from deeper sources landward of the prism toe and if updip migration was focused through highly permeable horizons, then the absence of freshening at Site C0012 indicates a lack of hydrologic connectivity between the flanks and the crest of the basement high.
+Unlike Site C0011, chlorinity values at Site C0012 increase by 12% relative to seawater.
+Uniform values of ~560 mM occur within lithologic Units I and II and increase to a maximum of 627 mM at 509 m CSF (Fig. F31).
+This steady increase in chlorinity is probably a response to hydration reactions during alteration of dispersed volcanic ash and volcanic rock fragments (i.e., volcanic glass reacting to smectite and zeolites) within Units IV and V. The profile for Site C0012 is unique with respect to all of the other Shikoku Basin sites; it shows no indication of the freshening patterns observed elsewhere (Taira et al., 1992; Moore et al., 2001).
+The only other site in the Nankai Trough to show similar increases in chlorinity is Site C0004, which was drilled above the shallow megasplay fault in the accretionary prism (Expedition 316 Scientists, 2009).
+Regardless of the cause, the absence of freshening at Site C0012 indicates a lack of hydrologic connectivity between the flanks (Site C0011) and the crest of the basement high.